scc-digitalhub/docs/user/docs/tasks/data.md

 ### Artifacts

 Artifacts can be managed as *entities* from the UI.
-You can access them from the dashboard or the left menu.
+You can access them from the left menu.
 You can:

 - `create` a new artifact
 - `filter` artifacts by name and kind